Nuitka/Nuitka-website/pages/commercial.rst

 -  Obfuscucate contained constants data

-   Your keys, your program texts, your library usages, all expose textual information, that can be valuable input in Reverse Enginneering.
-Normally these are plain and readable in the created programs (and of course your Python source code).
+   Your encryption keys, your program texts, your library usages, all expose textual information, that can be valuable input in Reverse Enginneering.

+   Normally these constants are plain and readable in the created programs (and of course your Python source code or bytecode).
    Compiling with Nuitka gives you protection of the code, but with the data being easily readable, it will be less effective.

+   Another facet of the same issue is datafiles.
+When your program includes data files to work on, these are visible in the file system.
+   Sometimes, e.g. via QML files of Qt, your program behaviour can be changed by changing these files.

+   Therefore Nuitka commercial allows you to include data files as part of the program constants and protect it in the same way as other constants.
+Without these files accessible, the attacker will have no attack vector for Reverse Enginneering.

 -  Encrypted tracebacks